teamneusta/pimcore-fixture-bundle/README.md

          resource: '../tests/Fixture/'
    ```

-### Upgrading from earlier Version
+### Upgrading From an Earlier Version

 Fixtures are now considered actual services and are loaded through Dependency Injection (DI).
 To align with this approach,
-you'll need to update your Fixture classes by moving service dependencies from the `create` method to the constructor.
+you’ll need to update your Fixture classes by moving service dependencies from the `create` method to the constructor.
 If your Fixture relies on other Fixtures, implement the `HasDependencies` interface.

 Here are the key changes:

 1. **Fixture Interface Update**
    The old fixture interface `Neusta\Pimcore\FixtureBundle\Fixture` has been replaced with `Neusta\Pimcore\FixtureBundle\Fixture\Fixture`.
    You can also extend from `Neusta\Pimcore\FixtureBundle\Fixture\AbstractFixture` to implement your Fixtures.

 2. **Fixtures as Services**
    Fixtures must be made available in the Dependency Injection container to be discovered.
    To do this, tag them with `neusta_pimcore_fixture.fixture`, or use autoconfiguration for automatic tagging.

 3. **Change of the `create` Method**
    The signature of the `create` method has been modified.
    It no longer takes any arguments, meaning all dependencies must be specified via `HasDependencies`.

 4. **Specifying Inter-Fixture Dependencies**
    If your Fixture depends on others, use the `HasDependencies` interface to specify these dependencies.
    Additional guidance is available in the section "[Referencing Fixtures and Depending on Other Fixtures](#referencing-fixtures-and-depending-on-other-fixtures)".

 Make sure to update your Fixture classes according to these changes to ensure proper functionality and compatibility with this Bundle.